soumyadeep6845/code-review-assistant-frontend/README.md

 ## 💚 Found this project interesting?

-If you found this project useful, then please consider leaving a ⭐ on [GitHub](https://github.com/soumyadeep6845/code-review-assistant-frontend).
+If you found this project useful, please do consider leaving a ⭐ on [GitHub](https://github.com/soumyadeep6845/code-review-assistant-frontend).
 Thank you! 😄

 ## 👨 Project Maintained By